List of awards and nominations received by Rosé

 Rosé is a New Zealand and South Korean singer and songwriter and a member of the South Korean girl group Blackpink.
 She released her debut solo single "On the Ground" in March 2021, which broke two Guinness World Records as the most viewed YouTube music video in 24 hours by a solo K-pop artist and for making her the first artist to reach number one on a Billboard Global chart as a soloist and as part of a group.
 The song was awarded Best Dance Performance Solo at the 2021 Mnet Asian Music Awards and received nominations for Song of the Year at that ceremony and the 2021 Melon Music Awards and the Best Digital Song bonsang (Note: A bonsang, which translates to "main prize", is a major award given at a South Korean award ceremony to multiple artists.) at the 36th Golden Disc Awards.
-Rosé was listed on Varietys Power of Young Hollywood Impact Report in 2022 and Rolling Stone AU/NZs 50 Living Icons from Australia and Aotearoa in 2023.
+Rosé was listed on Varietys Power of Young Hollywood Impact Report in 2022 and Rolling Stone Australia / New Zealands 50 Living Icons from Australia and Aotearoa in 2023.

-"Apt.", a collaboration with Bruno Mars and the lead single from Rosé's debut studio album Rosie (2024), garnered the singer an MTV Video Music Award for Song of the Year and an Asia Artist Award daesang (Note: A daesang, which translates to "grand prize", is the highest honour given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) for the same category.
+"APT.", a collaboration with Bruno Mars and the lead single from Rosé's debut studio album Rosie (2024), earned the Brit Award for International Song of the Year, making her the first K-pop artist in history to win at the award ceremony.
+It also garnered the singer an MTV Video Music Award for Song of the Year and a daesang (Note: A daesang, which translates to "grand prize", is the highest honour given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) for the same category at the 9th Asia Artist Awards and 2025 MAMA Awards.
 It received three nominations at the 68th Annual Grammy Awards including Record of the Year and Song of the Year, for which Rosé won two Guinness World Records as the first K-pop act to be nominated in those categories.
-"Apt." also earned Rosé three further Guinness World Records as the first K-pop artist to reach No. 1 on Apple Music's Global chart, the first female K-pop artist to enter the Billboard Radio Songs top 10, and for achieving the fastest K-pop track to reach 1 billion streams on Spotify.
+"APT." also earned Rosé three further Guinness World Records as the first K-pop artist to reach No. 1 on Apple Music's Global chart, the first female K-pop artist to enter the Billboard Radio Songs top 10, and for achieving the fastest K-pop track to reach 1 billion streams on Spotify.
 With the album Rosie, she earned another Guinness World Record for the highest-charting female K-pop artist on the US albums chart, peaking at number three on the Billboard 200.
-Rosé was ranked among Times 100 most influential people in the world and Forbess Korea Power Celebrity 40 in 2025.
+The album won Millions Top 10 at the 2025 Melon Music Awards, where Rosé was also awarded Best Female Solo and Top 10 Artists.
+She was ranked among Times 100 most influential people in the world and Forbess Korea Power Celebrity 40 in 2025-2026.
 She received a Presidential Commendation award at the 2025 Korean Popular Culture and Arts Awards, which was given in recognition of her contribution to popular culture in South Korea and abroad.